viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

       M E T
 ```

-If there are rebus cells, then the solver can enter multiple letters into a
+If there are rebus cells, then you can enter multiple letters into any
 cell after double-clicking on it, or by pressing down the Shift key while
 entering a letter.
-If a cell already has previously entered multiple letters
+If a cell already has previously entered multiple letters,
 then when you come to it again (by clicking on it or auto-advancing from
-an adjacent cell), you will be able to enter multiple letters into it.
+an adjacent cell), you will be able to enter multiple letters into it (without
+having to use the Shift key or double-click).

 When multiple letters are entered into a cell, the font size of cell text is
 adjusted to try to fit all the letters.
 If you have some long rebus entries